yuriiter/telegram-bot/README.md

 # Currency exchange rates bot

 Currency exchange rates bot is a Python telegram bot for showing exchange rates.
+The bot sends a request to third-party service API by user's command and respectively shows the information.
+Supports exchange rates graph history in the chat.
+Every request is saved in the local database.
+If it's been less than 10 minutes before the last request was made, the information from the database is loaded.

 ## Installation